In This Article

 Viome currently offers three at-home testing kits:

-The test uses a stool sample to identify and measure gut microbes.
-The result is expressed as the Gut Microbiome Health score.
+Viome’s Gut Intelligence™ Test uses a stool sample to identify and measure gut microbes.
+The results refer to your Gut Microbiome Health score.

-Let’s look at my results and check what Viome has said about my gut health.
-The results discussed here are only about Gut IntelligenceTM as it’s the test that I took.
+Let’s examine my results and check what Viome Gut IntelligenceTM said about my gut health.

 The “Nutrition” section provides the bulk of my information.
 It contains my Gut Microbiome Health, personalized diet recommendations, and a guide to following these recommendations.